Second Effort: Reception

-Numerous sources have cited this as the best selling film of its type.
+Numerous sources have cited this as the bestselling film of its type.

 The film became something of signature film in sales training and corporate motivation, so much so that in 1969, one salesman complained of having been shown the film by his boss twelve times in one year.
 One reviewer in the Chicago Tribune thought that Lombardi's performance "[rated] an Oscar for his role" in the film.
 The film itself has been the subject of an episode of the NFL Films Presents television show, host Steve Sabol interviewed Ron Masak on the making of the film and on his memories of working with Vince Lombardi.

 Second Effort was an international success as well.
 People who otherwise were unfamiliar with the sport of American football became fans of it.
 Australian former rugby league footballer Terry Fearnley was "mesmerized" by Second Effort after being shown the film as part of a corporate conference held by General Motors Holden.
 He recommended the film to his friend, legendary rugby league coach Jack Gibson.
 Gibson promptly cancelled a day of practices to show it to his team; they would go unbeaten for the next seven weeks.
 Inspired by Lombardi and the film, Fearnley and Gibson would travel to the U.S. to study under American football coaches, and would bring back training techniques that would revolutionize rugby league in Australia.

-By 1988, twenty years after the film was released, Second Effort had sold 50,000 copies, astoundingly high for a short training film, a genre where even 1000 copies is considered successful.
+By 1988, twenty years after the film was released, Second Effort had sold 50,000 copies.
+This is an astoundingly high number for a short training film, a genre where even 1,000 copies is considered successful.
 Producers of training films have called it "a classic" and "an amazing film" and have cited it as the benchmark film of the industry.